Tinnitus Management

 How Common is Tinnitus?

 Have you ever been to a loud rock concert and the next day, you heard a bit of a muffle or ringing in your ear?
-Most Americans have experienced tinnitus, especially after loud noise exposure.
-Depending on the case, tinnitus may be temporary or chronic.
+Most Americans have experienced some form of ringing in the ears, especially after loud noise exposure.
+Depending on the case, it may be temporary or chronic.
 Tinnitus is fairly common, affecting 20% of Americans.
-Tinnitus may be linked to other underlying medical conditions, such as hearing loss.
-In treating the underlying condition, tinnitus may improve.
+It may be linked to other underlying medical conditions, such as hearing loss.
+Improvement may occur when treating the underlying condition.

 tinnitus management lakewood